tanyalrogers/RREAS/README.md

 Historically, mostly before the coastwide expansion in 2004, multiple depth strata (DEPTH_STRATA 1: 10 m, DEPTH_STRATA 2: 30 m, DEPTH_STRATA
-3: 90 m) were sampled in succession at specific stations, mostly at stations 110, 125, 133, and 170, but occassionally others.
+3: 90 m) were sampled in succession at specific stations, mostly at stations 110, 125, 133, and 170, but occasionally others.
 The function `load_depth_stratified_tows` pulls out these depth-stratified tows into the table HAULDEPTHSTRATIFED.
 It has the same format as HAULSTANDARD, but with a few extra columns: DEPTH_STRATA, SWEEP (indicates which of